 Types of Hedgerows

 Many groups these days are touting hedgerows for their environmental benefits.
-To the Humane Society of the United States, a hedgerow is all about biodiversity, creating a home for everything from butterflies to bats.
-According to the Humane Society’s Web site, residential hedgerows can play in important role in bird migration: “In the stripped landscape of autumn, birds use hedgerows as full-service rest stops on their routes—offering both food and protective shelter.
+To the US Humane Society, a hedgerow is all about biodiversity, creating a home for everything from butterflies to bats.
+According to the Humane Society, residential hedgerows can play in important role in bird migration: “In the stripped landscape of autumn, birds use hedgerows as full-service rest stops on their routes—offering both food and protective shelter.
 Nonmigratory birds profit from this food and shelter as well.
 Planting just one or two rows of berry-bearing shrubs can attract more than 90 species of birds.”

 Reasons to Plant Hedgerows at Home